cwervo/old.cwervo.com/source/thoughts/2016/03/the-ux-of-reactions.md

 ---

-If you've been on Facebook recently, you'll have noticed that below some posts there are more icons than the ubiquitous "Like", little faces (or a heart) now populate the statistics for how a Facebook user can interact with content - these are reactions, the first universal evolution of the single-click engagement system on Facebook.
+If you've been on Facebook recently, you'll have noticed that below some posts there are more icons than the ubiquitous "Like".
+Little faces (or a heart) now populate the statistics for how a Facebook user can interact with content - these are reactions, the first universal evolution of the single-click engagement system on Facebook.
 I want to take a look at one little design decision today to talk about how a small thing can change the meaning behind a big system like Facebook's new reactions.

-Let's take a look at [this post](https://www.facebook.com/poorlydrawnlines/posts/1232879273408249):
+For a silly example, let's take a look at [this post](https://www.facebook.com/poorlydrawnlines/posts/1232879273408249):

 <figure>
 <img src="/images/fb-ux/whole_post_1.png" alt="A screenshot of a Facebook post of a Poorly Drawn Lines comic.">
 <figcaption>
-The comic that reads: "Stop laying like that."
+A comic in a Facebook post that reads: "Stop laying like that."
 "I cannot, I am too sexy."
 </figcaption>
 </figure>

-Notice that in the bottom left hand corner Facebook has chosen to indicate the top 3 reactions to a post, followed by how many interactions have been made.
+Notice that near the bottom left hand corner Facebook has chosen to indicate the top 3 reactions to a post, followed by how many interactions have been made.

-The decision to limit the feedback here to 3 was great; including all 6 reactions and their breakdown would certainly increase cognitive load for someone wanting to just get a cursory glance at a post's engagement.
+The decision to limit the feedback here to 3 was great; including all 6 reactions and their breakdown would certainly have increased cognitive load for anyone wanting to just take a cursory glance at a post's engagement.
 My issue comes with something even more minute: the spacing of the reaction icons.

 The problem is in how the negative space (the white space between the actual